 Bleach is another dangerous but helpful cleanser.
 It has corrosive properties that are dangerous to human beings.
 A combination of ammonia and bleach is hazardous as they create a deadly gas.

 One should never store ammonia and bleach together.
 It’s always a good idea to have good ventilation or to use a HEPA air purifier if you are worried about fumes and air quality.

-Even though one can store household chemicals carefully, that does not prevent them from spilling and causing damages.
-If a chemical spills, one should take preventive measures to avoid further damages.
+Even though one can store household chemicals carefully, that does not prevent them from spilling and causing damage.
+If a chemical spills, one should take preventive measures to avoid further damage.

 Home Cleaning Safety Tips

 Children are most curious and don’t know the dangers of touching cleaning chemicals.
 To prevent this, store all cleaning chemicals in a locked kit and check if any chemicals are at their disposal.

 Do not leave the children or pets unattended with cleaning products.
 In case of an interruption during the cleaning process, empty the cleaning chemicals or leave them locked in the bathroom.

 Before using any chemical product to clean the house, the first duty is to read its labels.
 One should go through the instructions to ensure they use them appropriately for their intended purpose.